ucluster/ucluster/README.md

     }

     a) method `record` is fixed to return string `format`
-    b) method `validate` is using java regex pattern to verify does property in propertyPath of request has satisfied
+    b) method `validate` is using java regex pattern to verify does property in path of request has satisfied
     c) method `configuration` return map representation of

     format: {